 Context/Funding Sources of this RFP

-In its fourth year of funding, these proposals are part of a Blugold Commitment proposal for 2011-2014 submitted by Jodi Thesing-Ritter, Student Affairs, in collaboration with Susan Turell, formerly of Academic Affairs.
-This project is designed to support implementation of pilot domestic intercultural immersion experiences for undergraduate UW-Eau Claire students.
-The project was also supported by a generous contribution by the Foundation.
-Projects may focus on issues, themes or locations with historical significance or current events and issues in the U.S. or on its borders.
+These proposals are part of a Blugold Commitment project designed to support implementation of domestic intercultural immersion experiences for undergraduate UW-Eau Claire students.
+Experiences may focus on issues, themes or locations with historical significance or current events and issues in the U.S. or on its borders.